petitnau/algoml/contracts/amm/README.md

 To call the function, the creator must send two pay transactions of the assets `t0` and `t1` from them to the escrow.

-The creator must also create a new token with 1'000'000 units, which will be stored in the escrow account.
+The creator must also create a new token with 1'000'000 units (ideally we would want to create an infinite number of tokens, but since this is not possible, we have to choose a big enough value), which will be stored in the escrow account.
 They must also receive some amount of `minted_t` from the escrow.
 The amount of `minted_t` units received is irrelevant, so the creator is free to choose any amount.

 ## Opting in